Fortinet Firewall Live!

 «What is Hub in Computer Networks?

-In this guide, we have explained the network bridge device and its purpose.
-You will also learn the steps for its configuration and troubleshooting.
+In this guide, we have explained about bridges in networking, their purpose, and how they work.
+You will also learn the uses of network bridge devices, their configuration, and basic troubleshooting.

 If you are interested in learning more about such networking devices and their configuration, check out our online IT infrastructure courses.

-A network bridge can intelligently decide whether to pass a packet to another segment or drop it based on its MAC address.
-A bridge learns which devices are in which segment by keeping a table of MAC addresses, known as a forwarding table.
+Network bridge maintains a table of MAC addresses called, forwarding table to intelligently decide whether to pass a packet to another segment or drop it based on its MAC address.
+A forwarding table works similarly to a routing table in routers.

 CCNA Certification TrainingBecome a CCNA certified professional with our expert training.Explore course